AndonisD/Spello/README.md

 ## Intended use

 This app was made for an elementary school ESL (English Second Language) teacher.
-It was designed to replace spelling worksheets that the students hated.
+It was designed to replace spelling worksheets that her students hated.
 The app looks and functions more like a game, with the intention to increase student engagement.
 The app included 2 modes:

 1. Word search game - Students have to drag-select the correct letters, spelling out whichever word the image cue is showing.